borea17/borea17.github.io/_posts/2020-09-04-MONET_summary.md

   $q\_{\boldsymbol{\psi}} \left(\textbf{c} | \textbf{x}\right)$
   denotes the mask distribution of the attention network[^3].

-  Importantly, each of the $k$ reconstruction distributions is multiplied with the corresponding attention mask
+  Importantly, each of the $k$ component reconstruction distributions is multiplied with the corresponding attention mask
   $\textbf{m}_k$, i.e.,